 - Hanging Drywall: When driving a drywall screw into a wood stud, the wood practically seems to draw the screw into it.
 Tapping a drywall screw into a metal stud requires a bit more work and practice.

 - Wood Might Still Come Into Play: In some cases, you still may decide to use wood somewhere, namely when attaching electrical boxes between studs and door frames.
-And of course, after the drywall is up, you still have the wood door trim and baseboards to deal with.
-So metal studs do not provide a purely nonflammable environment--they only reduce the amount of wood.
+After the drywall is up, you still have the wood door trim and baseboards to deal with.
+Metal studs do not provide a purely nonflammable environment--they only reduce the amount of wood.

 - Thermal Transfer: Steel studs that have a conditioned area (i.e., a heated basement) on one side and a cold area on the other side (such as placed against a foundation wall) will readily transfer the cold into the warm area, unless thermally broken.